Applying for Social Security Disability Benefits?

 Get the help you need from the start.

 When you apply on your own for Social Security disability benefits, you're asked to provide many pages of answers and documentation.
 Even a minor mistake can jeopardize your chance of winning benefits, and you may not be able to correct your mistake later on.
-It's extremely important that your form be filled out accurately.
+It's extremely important that any forms you receive are filled our accurately.
 Mathis & Mathis Disability Advocates can help with that.

-Whether Social Security considers you "disabled" is determined by your inability to work.
-The agency considers you disabled under its rules if:
+Social Security considers you disabled under their rules if: